Naha873/WeatherApp/README.md

 The weather app successfully meets all acceptance criteria outlined in the user story cards, effectively addressing user needs with clear presentation of essential information.
 Interactive features, such as the intuitive search bar and the convenient Celsius/Fahrenheit toggle, enhance user experience.

 While successful, the prototype exhibits some limitations.
 Firstly, the current API displays a 15-minute delay in temperature updates, necessitating budget discussions for a more accurate and real-time data source.
 Secondly, the current layout is not responsive, becoming unusable on narrower screens.
-These limitations, along with user feedback on the MVP, will inform the next iteration, ensuring they’re fully addressed in the final version.
+These limitations, along with user feedback on the MVP and the lighthouse results, will inform the next iteration, ensuring they’re fully addressed in the final version.